waterloomatt/fortnine/README.md

 ```

-If everything goes successfully, you should be able to hit http://localhost/ and access the application.
+If everything goes successfully, you should be able to access the application at http://localhost/

-** If you run into issues when trying to bring up Laravel Sail, you may have existing containers running that are blocking the ports needed for the application.
-In that case, you can stop all existing containers with `docker kill $(ps -q)` and try to bring Laravel Sail up again.